-Money is not the only consideration when choosing artificial grass.
-There are several other factors that need to be thought through before you purchase a lawn that will last for years to come.
+Money is not the only consideration when is comes to choosing artificial grass.
+There are several other factors that need to be thought through before purchasing your evergreen lawn that will last for years to come.
 After all, artificial grass is a major investment.
 Here are a few things to consider before making your decision.

 7 “Need to Know” Tips for Choosing Artificial Grass

-How often will your new artificial grass lawn get used?
+How often will your new artificial grass lawn be used?
 How many feet or paws will be treading their way across the surface every day?
 Usage is an important consideration for sure.
-If you choose a turf that is not designed to stand up to heavy use form people and pets, your investment will wear out rather quickly.
+If you choose a turf not designed to stand up to heavy use from people or pets, your investment could wear out rather quickly.

-If your kids love playing outdoors, and your pets have to romp in the sunshine a few times each day, choose a durable turf.
+If your kids love playing outdoors, and your pets just have to romp in the sunshine a few times each day, choose a durable turf.
 Something like our NewGrass Premium product would work just fine.
-It looks natural, feels soft, is non abrasive and very durable.
+It looks natural, feels soft, is non-abrasive and very durable.

-Don’t be afraid to ask for samples, either, if you are purchasing online.
-You want to experienced the product first hand before setting up an installation.
+Don’t be afraid to ask for samples, either, especially if you are purchasing online.
+You want to experience the product first hand before setting up an installation.
 This is a product you have to see and touch before making a purchase decision.

 Blade Length (Pile Height)